juanitogan/p8-programming-fonts/README.md

 ![P8SCII Character Set and P8SCII mapped to Windows 1252](https://github.com/juanitogan/p8-programming-fonts/blob/master/github-images/p8-charmap.png)
 <br>_P8SCII mapped to Windows 1252 (also the same mapping for ISO 8859-1, etc)._

-If working on P8 code in an external editor, open and save with a DOS encoding if you can, such as Code Page 437.
+:mega: If working on P8 code in an external editor, open and save with a DOS encoding if you can, such as Code Page 437.
 This works well in Sublime Text (as "DOS (CP 437)") and in Notepad++ (as either "ANSI" or "Western European -> OEM-US") and probably most others.

 Saving as Windows 1252 can _appear_ to preserve the embedded extended characters when using these fonts... but don't be fooled, you may find differently when you reload the file in PICO-8.
 To fix, reload in your editor as Windows 1252 and save as CP 437.
 ISO 8859-1 won't work unless you get really lucky with your editor ("No, your _text_ editor!").
 Feeling lucky?
 Saving as UTF-8 will destroy the encoding, for sure, with multibyte replacements.